daerich/GTAAnimator/README.md

 # GTAAnimator
- a quick and dirty animator selector
+## a quick and dirty animator selector

+Nothing exciting just a shothand for my favorite animations.

+# TBD:
+- Config file
+- Submenu